-For foreigners looking to invest and start a business in Thailand, it is important to note that foreigners cannot own 100% of the business registered under Thai law.
-A different set of rules applies to a Foreign-owned business established or operating in Thailand under the Foreign Business Act.
+For foreigners doing business in Thailand, it is important to note that a different set of rules applies to a foreign-owned business established or operating in Thailand under the Foreign Business Act.
 A foreign business is defined to be a business with over 49% foreign ownership.
-If the type of business you wish to operate falls under the categories set out in the Act, you may either be restricted from operation all together or will need to apply for a Foreign Business License (FBL) before you can commence operations and obtaining any business or industry-specific licenses with the Ministry of Commerce or apply for a business promotion with the Board of Investment (BOI) or if the investor is of US nationality, company registration under the US-Thai Treaty of Amity can likewise be an option for a foreigner to own more than 49% of the shareholding of the company.
+If the type of business in Thailand you wish to operate falls under the categories set out in the Act, you may either be restricted from operation all together or will need to apply for a Foreign Business License (FBL) before you can commence operations and obtaining any business or industry-specific licenses with the Ministry of Commerce or apply for a business promotion with the Board of Investment (BOI) or if the investor is of US nationality, company registration under the US-Thai Treaty of Amity can likewise be an option for a foreigner to own more than 49% of the shareholding of the company.

 The Foreign Business Act (FBA) regulates the activities in which companies designated as “foreign” may engage in.
 A foreign company under Thai law is a company registered under the following laws:

 - The laws of another country (including branches, representative offices and regional offices of companies abroad operating in Thailand)